1) What exactly is a Laboratory Phlebotomist?

 READING: Must be able to read and comprehend written course materials and documentation of patient care and office policies and procedures in the English language.
 ESL students must pass the TOEFL test in reading.

-CALCULATING: Must be able to administer correct dosage of medications.
-Must be able to utilize laboratory mathematics in calculations of formulas and reagent preparation
+CALCULATING: Must be able to utilize laboratory mathematics in calculations of formulas and reagent preparation

 SMELLING: Must be able to detect odors indicating unsafe conditions.